 Analyzing your own project management skills

-Businesses look for project managers all the time, so the demand should encourage people who are passionate about this job to give their best to get hired, especially considering the head-turning salary.
+Businesses look for project managers all the time, so the demand, combined with an understanding of the project lifecycle and team collaboration dynamics, should encourage people who are passionate about this job to give their best to get hired, especially considering the head-turning salary.

-If you have the basic skills to become a project manager, you can build the rest of them over the course of time.
+If you have the basic skills to become a project manager, bolstered by an understanding of team management and change management, you can build the rest of them over the course of time.